coletonbickle/Thermal-Diffusion-Numerical-Simulations/README.md

 Future Work:
-    I am intending to apply what I have learned from implementing an implicit numerical method to a one dimensional thermal diffusion problem eventually to a two dimensional thermal diffusion across a plate while implementing various different boundary conditions
+    I am intending to apply what I have learned from implementing an implicit numerical method to a one dimensional thermal diffusion problem eventually to a two dimensional thermal diffusion problem across a heated plate while implementing various different boundary conditions

 This One Dimensional Thermal Diffusion Problem uses Pseudo-Transient solution marching while implementing an Isothermal, Heat convection, and Source Term boundary conditions.